Sofia Sakorafa: Political career

 She has served on the City Councils of Athens, from 1994 to 1998, and Maroussi, from 1998 to 2006.
 She was elected as a member of the Hellenic Parliament under the banner of PASOK three times (in the elections of 2000, 2007 and 2009).
 She failed to win a seat in parliament following the 2004 elections.

 On 6 May 2010 she refused to vote in favour of the austerity measures and the loan agreement between the Greek government and the IMF/EU.
-As a result, she was expelled from PASOK and served as an independent member of the parliament until 2012.
+As a result, she was expelled from PASOK.
+She served as an independent member of the parliament until 2012.

 She participated in the 2012 legislative elections as a member of Syriza and was elected in Athens B. In the Shadow Cabinet of Alexis Tsipras, she had responsibility for the interior.
 She resigned from the Hellenic Parliament in May 2014 in order to contest the European Parliament election.

 In the 2014 European Parliament elections, she was elected as a Member of European Parliament for Greece, representing Syriza.
 She is a member of the Committee on Foreign Affairs, the Committee on Petitions and is a substitute for the Committee on Industry, Research and Energy.
 Since 16 October 2014, she has been the chair of the Delegation for relations with the countries of Central America, having previously been a member.
 She is therefore also a member of the Conference of Delegation Chairs.

-On 28 September 2015, Sakorafa left Syriza and currently sits as an Independent within the GUE/NGL grouping.
+On 28 September 2015, Sakorafa left Syriza to sit as an Independent within the GUE/NGL grouping.
 She resigned from Syriza over disagreements with the leadership over the introduction of further austerity measures in Greece.
 She said: "It's clear that I cannot support any government nor any policies that involve measures that harm the people."

 In December 2018 Sofia Sakorafa joined the Greek party MeRA25.
-On 26 May 2019, she narrowly lost reelection as a member of the European Parliament as member of MeRA25.
+On 26 May 2019, she lost reelection as a member of the European Parliament as member of MeRA25.